Malware domain list, what it is and how to build it

 The services which are most involved in generating malware domain lists are DNS filters such as FlashStart.
 Both free versions and those for purchase exist, with obvious differences in terms of the accuracy of the database of malicious sites (blacklists).

 >> FlashStart leads the competition ?
-Ask for prices
+Request a quotation or try it now

 Let’s see why it is more cost-effective for a company to activate a paid DNS filter like FlashStart.
 First and foremost, filtering from the DNSs of sites is significantly more effective.
 If one based the filtering on the domain name, it would be much easier for cyber criminals to bypass the protections because, for example, they can completely clone a bank’s site, as is the case with sites made for phishing operations.